-Electric panel heaters with underfloor heating.
+Electric panel heaters with underfloor heating in the bathroom.
 Microwave, fridge, washing machine, dishwasher, TV with freesat Blu-ray, DVD, WiFi, Phone, Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
-Cot and highchair available on request, Off road parking for two cars.
-Two well-behaved dogs welcome, Sorry no smoking.
+Off road parking for two cars.
+Two small or one large well-behaved dogs welcome.
+Dogs are not permitted downstairs in the bedroom area.
+Sorry no smoking.
 Note: This property does not accept children except babes in arms.
 Note: Woodland visited/tended occasionally by the owners.
 Note: Ponds are unfenced.

 Haytor Vale is a very pretty hamlet of white cottages beside the old coaching inn, The Rock on Dartmoor's southeastern edge just one mile from the market town of Bovey Tracey.